June 28, 2022

 JS: What’s unique about your solution?

 Nikolai: Simplicity.
 It provides easy onboarding, you can get started easy fast.
 As a business owner, you just need to connect your Facebook account to ELISA and choose the page you want to interact with - it only takes a few seconds.
 Then you can add your products and write a message to customers.
-To start your first live shipping, you need to choose the integrations that fit your business, create a campaign and grab your smartphone.
+To start your first live shopping, you need to choose the integrations that fit your business, create a campaign and grab your smartphone.
 Voila!

 It’s a real game-changer for smaller businesses.
 Imagine a store that goes live once a week - they can make a week's turnover in 1,5 hours.
 Although eCommerce platforms are also our clients, it was much easier for them to join live shopping, they just add a plugin.